 What struck me immediately was how easy it is to use this app.
 I translated what I have since counted as being just under 300 words in 10 minutes immediately upon downloading the app.
 I am not used to dictating which means that with the moderately difficult text I chose I could achieve greater speed and productivity, and would have to edit less than I did on this, my first try at serious dictation.

 Once you have recorded your dictated translation, you simply send an e-mail to yourself of the recorded text.
 Open the e-mail and the text in a .txt file, then align it with the corresponding source text in your CAT tool.
 This last bit I have not had the opportunity to try, but hey, how difficult can it be?

-A similar process can be used to do monolingual precision editing which would be of incredible advantage in the revision of very long texts in particular in MemoQ where (please excuse my vagueness) using a concordance feature in MemoQ to retroactively build up a TM, or term index in this case, results in the ability to revise only those parts of an otherwise perfect text which have been altered.
+A similar process can be used to do monolingual precision editing which would be of incredible advantage in the revision of very long texts in particular in MemoQ where using the LiveDocs feature in MemoQ to retroactively build up a TM, or term index in this case, results in the ability to revise only those parts of an otherwise perfect text which have been altered.
 Successive changes to the text from the initial to the final draft can also be saved.
 Even non translators writing theses, novels or anything under the sun could benefit from this way of doing things, but I shall stick simply to how one little app has the potential to open up translation possibilities, primarily because I am at heart a techno-eejit – and Kevin Lossner can explain it much better than I ever will.

 Customising the Dragon dictation app has enormous potential to make our job as translators even more pleasurable.
 Initial indications from various informal experiments carried out are that it can increase productivity by 30 to 40%.
 That, in theory, translates into more pleasure and at least 30% more income.